dret/webconcepts/concepts/media-type/multipart/form-data.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/multipart/form-data"
 title:         "Media Type: multipart/form-data"
+concept-name:  Media Type
+concept-value: multipart/form-data
 description: "The media-type multipart/form-data follows the rules of all multipart MIME data streams as outlined in RFC 2046.
 In forms, there are a series of fields to be supplied by the user who fills out the form.
 Each field has a name.
 Within a given form, the names are unique."
 ---